FrancescBars/Magma-funcions-on-Quotient-Modular-Curves/README.md

 HH := JacobianDecompositionQuotientX0NWN(N, TN, prec, #TN);
-print HH[1]; // Should return 11111111111111 if compute the exact Jacobian decomposition print HH[2]; // List the modular forms with q-expansion that are factor of the Jacobian, one could repeated if such factor appears print HH[3]; // List the number fields of the list of modular forms given in HH[1] with the same order
+print HH[1]; // Should return 11111111111111 if compute the exact Jacobian decomposition print HH[2]; // List the modular forms with q-expansion that are factor of the Jacobian, one could repeated if such factor appears print HH[3]; // List the number fields of the list of modular forms given in HH[2], the order is the same
 ```